edsu/iacoll/README.md

     % iacoll university_maryland_cp

-By default `iacoll` will create the LevelDB database in a directory named with the item identifier.
+By default *iacoll* will create the LevelDB database in a directory named with the item identifier.
 If you would like to control this you can explicitly pass
 it:

     % iacoll university_maryland_cp --db /path/to/my/leveldb/database

-When you run `iacoll` repeatedly it will look at the database and only fetch newer records.
-If an update ever fails you may want to force a full rescan:
+When you run *iacoll* repeatedly it will look at the database and only fetch newer records.
+If an update ever fails you may want to force a full scan:

-    % iacoll university_maryland_cp --fullrescan
+    % iacoll university_maryland_cp --fullscan

 If you would like to dump the metadata as line oriented JSON you can use --dump: